The dichotomy spectrum approach for a global nonuniform asymptotic stability problem: Triangular case via uniformization: Triangular Vector Fields

 \section{Triangular Vector Fields}

-The aim of this section is to prove \textbf{NNMYC} for triangular vector fields, that is, to show that the origin is a globally nonuniformly asymptotically stable for (\ref{MY}) when $ f(t,x)$ is triangular vector field.
+The aim of this section is to prove \textbf{NU--MYC} for triangular vector fields, that is, to show that the origin is a globally nonuniformly asymptotically stable for (\ref{MY}) when $ f(t,x)$ is triangular vector field.

-As we say previously to Theorem \ref{N1}, in \cite{CR} it was proved that the uniform conjecture is verified for triangular systems and we emphasize that can be seen as a consequence of the scalar case combined with a result of F. Batelli and K.J.
+As we said previously to Remark \ref{RN1}, in \cite{CR} it was proved that the uniform conjecture is verified for triangular systems and we emphasize that can be seen as a consequence of the scalar case combined with a result of F. Batelli and K.J.
 Palmer \cite{Batelli} for upper triangular systems whose diagonal subsystems have the uniform exponential dichotomy.
 In consequence, if we intend to emulate the ideas of the proof for the uniform triangular case, it is necessary to generalize the Batelli--Palmer result to a nonuniform framework.

 A first step to cope with this problem is to study the relation between the nonuniform exponential dichotomy properties of the upper block triangular systems

 with the nonuniform exponential dichotomy properties of the subsystems